Some general information:

 Audocron chime clock

 Light bulb, almost impossible to find locally and we have ran out and do not want to order anymore.
-They rarely fail, but a few are failing after 20 years and we are putting in blue LEDs.
+They rarely fail, but a few are failing after 20 years.
 Just send in the clocks with a check for $38 and we will fix and return.

 Battery snap broken wire.
 Any one with a hot soldering iron should be able to fix this in a couple of minutes.
 Try an automobile radio repair shop.